Art Show: The Sun Represents Your Heart (at Dawn)

 Related Events:

-• Artist Talk at San Francisco Public Library (Fall 2025)
+• Artist Talk at San Francisco Public Library (Winter 2025)

 About Me

 My art is a confluence of lived experience and cultural synthesis.
-Rooted in my journey as a Chinese American immigrant, I weave autobiographical narratives that illuminate the nuanced realities of mental health and elder rights within the AAPI community.
+Rooted in my journey as a Chinese American immigrant, I weave autobiographical narratives that illuminate the nuanced realities of issues that I care about deelpy, such as mental healthcare equities, elder rights, and LGBTQ+ issues, within the AAPI community.
 Drawing upon memories of Hong Kong and my life in the United States, I reimagine visual storytelling as a space where personal narrative intersects with social commentary.
 My work seeks to amplify often-overlooked voices, fostering empathy and understanding, and creating a platform for dialogue that challenges societal perceptions and advocates for greater support.

 About me